“Artificial intelligence will digitally disrupt all industries. Don’t be left behind.” -Dave Waters

 Additionally, medical professionals can use intelligent clinical decision support tools like these as an educational resource.
 Experts can utilize the database of pathology-labelled images obtained from dermatologists around the world to help train or teach medical students, researchers or non-expert physicians.

 Artificial intelligence (AI) is currently tapping into virtually limitless potential in the field of dermoscopy.
 Content-based image retrieval (CBIR) algorithms allow professionals to quickly locate images, receive support in their clinical decisions, and utilize the retrieved images as an educational resource.
-Perhaps most importantly of all, due to the fact that these cloud EMR software use machine learning algorithms, its accuracy is constantly improving.
+Perhaps most importantly of all, due to the fact that these cloud software use machine learning algorithms, its accuracy is constantly improving.
 As time continues to pass, it is clear that CBIR tools will be at the forefront of supporting dermatologists so that they can provide enhanced care to their patients.

 -The MetaOptima Team